Buddah Bless

-Tyron Buddah Douglas Sr. (born February 8, 1992), professionally known as Buddah Bless, is an American record producer, songwriter, and former rapper.
-He has produced many hit singles, such as "Big Amount" by 2 Chainz (featuring Drake), "Make No Sense" by YoungBoy Never Broke Again, "Out West" by JackBoys, Travis Scott, and Young Thug, with the most notable song being "Heat" by Chris Brown (featuring Gunna) peaking at number 36 on the Billboard Hot 100.
+Tyron Buddah Douglas Sr. (born February 8, 1992), known professionally as Buddah Bless, is an American record producer, songwriter, and former rapper.
+He has been credited on several commercially successful singles in hip hop music, namely "Big Amount" by 2 Chainz featuring Drake, "Make No Sense" by YoungBoy Never Broke Again, "Out West" by JackBoys, Travis Scott, and Young Thug, and "Heat" by Chris Brown featuring Gunna.

-His production works can be identified by his producer tag, "Buddah Bless this beat", usually appearing in beginnings of songs produced by him.
+His works can be identified by his producer tag, "Buddah Bless this beat".

 Early life

 Douglas was born in Long Island, New York, on February 8, 1992.
 He was raised in Atlanta, Georgia.
 He is 1 of 5 children (his siblings are: Tracy Douglas, Kelley Douglas, Tychaune Douglas, and Kiana Randolph).
 His mother, Cheryl Dessaure, was a registered nurse and his father, Albie Douglas, was a photographer and graphic designer.
 Douglas began his music life in church.
 He used to play piano alongside his brother who played the drums.
 One Thanksgiving he saw his uncle making beats.
 With the combination of those things his music career began.